 Gelacio's role as the head groom is perhaps the most integral part of the DMS team and is truly the glue that holds everything together.
 He takes impeccable care of our horses, notices every detail, and is always available to assist when needed.
 For twenty years, Gelacio's meticulous work has been the cornerstone of DMS horse care.

 Tyler Cantrell moved to the Sierra foothills when he was four to an undeveloped property.
 There, he learned the value of hard work, and how one's dreams can come to life with a little dedication.
 With space to roam, he learned to be creative and inventive with the tools at hand, while taking a great appreciation of what the great outdoors has to offer.
+He works with Charlie at Charles White Hay Sales, where he bucks, loads, and delivers hay.

 Clayton was born in Central California before he made his way to Northern California.
 Clayton, whose friends call him Buddy, has the work ethic of many and has enjoyed learning the ropes of the hay business.
 He is a student at Napa College with ambitions to own his own business some day.